kithan/spider_image/README.md

 # spider_image
-using webmagic toDownload Baidu Images
+using webmagic to download Baidu Images